Priyanjali Jain

 Priyanjali Jain (born 8 October 1991) is an Indian-born cricketer who plays for the United Arab Emirates women's national cricket team.
-He is a wicketkeeper batter.
+She is a wicketkeeper batter.
 She made her Twenty20 International debut against Malaysia women's national cricket team on 22 November 2021.

-In October 2022, she played for UAE in Women's Twenty20 Asia Cup.
+In October 2022, She was named in UAE's squad for the Women's Twenty20 Asia Cup.